Storage Wars: Darrell Sheets

+After dealing with congestive heart failure, Sheets suffered a mild heart attack in 2019, he retired from the show and moved to Lake Havasu City, Arizona to operate the antique shop Havasu Show Me Your Junk.
+However, he made guest appearances up until season 15 in 2023.
+Sheets was found dead on April 22, 2026, with an apparent self-inflicted gunshot wound to the head at his home in Lake Havasu.
+There were no drugs found in his system when he died as the toxicology report came back as negative.
+Prior to his death, Sheets left a suicide note alleging that he was being cyberbullied.

 Jarrod Schulz and Brandi Passante

-Jarrod Schulz (seasons 1—13) and Brandi Passante (seasons 1–), also known as The Young Guns: At the start of the series, Schulz and Passante own and operate the Now and Then thrift store in Orange, California.
-In the fourth season, they open a second location in Long Beach, California, but in the premiere of season five, it is revealed that the Long Beach store has not made a profit since opening day, putting the pair in financial jeopardy.
+Jarrod Schulz (seasons 1—13) and Brandi Passante (seasons 1—), also known as The Young Guns: At the start of the series, Schulz and Passante owned and operated the Now and Then thrift store in Orange, California.
+In the fourth season, they opened a second location in Long Beach, California, but in the premiere of season 5, it was revealed that the Long Beach store had not made a profit since opening day, putting the pair in financial jeopardy.
 The Long Beach store is shown to have closed during the opening segment of the episode aired on April 8, 2014.
 Their Orange store also permanently closed in early 2016.
 On April 24, 2014, A&E premiered the special Brandi & Jarrod: Married to the Job, which focuses on the two balancing running their business and raising their two children.
 The special led to a spin-off series of the same name, premiering on August 12, 2014.
 Though identified on-screen as husband and wife in some episodes, Schulz and Passante never actually married.
 They have two children, Cameron and Payton.
-In the season 13 premiere, it is revealed that Jarrod and Brandi have broken up, but they continue to bid separately.
+In the season 13 premiere, it is revealed that Jarrod and Brandi had broken up, but they continued to bid separately.

 Barry Weiss

 Barry Weiss, also known as The Collector (seasons 1–4; season 14–15): Weiss and his brother owned a successful produce company until he retired.
 Weiss is a lifelong antiques collector, but he had never bought a storage unit until his friend and Storage Wars executive producer and narrator Thom Beers suggested that he join the show.
-On June 25, 2013, it was reported that Weiss would not return to the show for season five and that he was leaving the series.
+On June 25, 2013, it was reported that Weiss would not return to the show for season 5 and that he was leaving the series.
 In February 2014, A&E announced that Weiss would be starring in his own spin-off series, titled Barry'd Treasure.
 Weiss is godfather to Jesse James, the customizer and firearms manufacturer.
 He is also the "official spokesperson" and "brand ambassador" for Sherwood Valley Casino in Willits, California.
 He returned in season 14 as a regular on the first episode.